Why DACH Companies Fail Their Netherlands Launch (And What To Do Instead)

 Month 5-6: Handoff to local team with documented playbook

-That's a 6-month Fractional CMO engagement at €3,500–€6,500/month — compared to the cost of getting it wrong for 12 months with a full-time hire.
+That's a 6-month Fractional CMO engagement at €3,500-€6,500/month, compared to the €250,000-€350,000 cost of getting it wrong for six months with an underprepared full-time team.

-Book your free AI Marketing Audit — 30 minutes, honest feedback.
+Book your free AI Marketing Audit.
+30 minutes, honest feedback.

-Bart Knijnenberg — Fractional CMO with 18 years of B2B marketing experience across Europe. €200M+ in managed ad spend.
+Bart Knijnenberg, Fractional CMO with 18 years of B2B marketing experience across Europe. €200M+ in managed ad spend.
 200+ companies helped.
 Based in Valencia, working across NL, DE, BE, and ES.